-Analysis and forecasting carried out by SLMRU also support the development and review of policies and practice by the Regional Skills Fora, the Expert Group on Future Skills Needs (Department of Education and Skills) and other government bodies, including SOLAS and the Education and Training Boards.
+Analysis and forecasting carried out by SLMRU also support the development and review of policies and practice by the Regional Skills Fora, the Expert Group on Future Skills Needs (Department of Further and Higher Education, Research, Innovation and Science) and other government bodies, including SOLAS and the Education and Training Boards.

 Summer Skills Bulletin 2020

 This report examines the employment profiles of those with qualifications beyond the Leaving Certificate in Ireland.
 The focus is on individuals whose highest educational attainment is at post-secondary level qualification, either at FET (NFQ 4-6) or third level.

 Lifelong Learning Among Adults in Quarter 4 2019.

 This report monitors the extent to which adults in Ireland participate in lifelong learning activities.
 It shows the numbers and rates for a range of cohorts, including age, gender, education level and work status.
 It also compares Ireland’s performance with the EU average.
 This year’s report shows that the numbers participating in lifelong learning have grown strongly, particularly for older age cohorts and for those in employment.

 Future of Jobs in Ireland